 Provision Benefit Structure To 31 March 2008 Benefit Structure From 1 April 2008 Benefit Structure From 1 April 2014 Flexible retirement After 5th April 2006, a member who has attained the age of 50, with his employer's consent, reduces the hours he works, or the grade in which he is employed, may elect in writing to the appropriate Administering Authority that such benefits may, with his employer's consent, be paid to him notwithstanding that he has not retired from that employment.
-Benefits are paid immediately and subject to actuarial reduction unless the reduction is waived by the employer.
-A member who has attained the age of 55 and who, with his employer's consent, reduces the hours he works, or the grade in which he is employed, may make a request in writing to the appropriate Administering Authority to receive all or part of his benefits, Benefits are paid immediately and subject to actuarial reduction unless the reduction is waived by the employer.
-Pension increases All pensions in payment from the payment of add increased partially unde ns in payment, deferred pensions and dependant's pensions other than benefits arising ayment of additional voluntary contributions are increased annually.
-Pensions are partially under the Pensions (Increases) Act and partially in accordance with statutory ints (depending on the proportions relating to pre 88 GMP, post 88 GMP and excess Death after retirement A spouse's or civil partner's pension of one half of the member's pension (generally post 1 April 1972 service for widowers' pension and post 6 April 1988 for civil partners) is payable; plus If the member dies within five years of retiring and before age 75 the balance of five years' pension payments will be paid in the form of a lump sum; plus Children's pensions may also be payable. payable at a rate of 1/160th of by final pay (generally post 1 / and post 6 April 1988 for civil partners) is payable; plus If the member dies within ten ominated cohabiting partner's pension the member's total membership multiplied April 1972 service for widowers' pension partners and nominated cohabiting years of retiring and before age 75 the payments will be paid in the form of a be payable.
+Benefits are paid immediately and subject to actuarial reduction unless the reduction is waived by the employer. consent, reduces the hours he employed, may make a reque Administering Authority to rece eive all or part of his benefits, and subject to actuarial reduction unless Pension increases from the payment of add increased partially unde ditional voluntary contributions a r the Pensions (Increases) Act dant's pensions other than benefits arising are increased annually.
+Pensions are and partially in accordance with statutory pre 88 GMP, post 88 GMP and excess Death after retirement A spouse's or civil partner's pension of one half of the member's pension (generally post 1 April 1972 service for widowers' pension and post 6 April 1988 for civil partners) is payable; plus If the member dies within five years of retiring and before age 75 the balance of five years' pension payments will be paid in the form of a lump sum; plus Children's pensions may also be payable. payable at a rate of 1/160th of by final pay (generally post 1 / and post 6 April 1988 for civil partners) is payable; plus If the member dies within ten ominated cohabiting partner's pension the member's total membership multiplied April 1972 service for widowers' pension partners and nominated cohabiting years of retiring and before age 75 the payments will be paid in the form of a be payable.